Cash and Cash Equivalents Definition – As per the IAS 7, Cash and Cash Equivalents are defined as per below –

 - How is it different from Short Term Investments and Long Term Investments?

 - All companies need cash to run their business.
 They either need to pay to pay salaries and bills and also to run their day-to-day operations.

-As per the definition provided by IAS, you can include the following in cash and Cash Equivalents
+As per the definition provided by IAS, following is the list of cash and Cash Equivalents examples –

 - Cash equivalents are securities (e.g. US Treasury bills) that have term of less than or equal to 90 days.

 - Cash could also include an amount required to be held for deposit to satisfy the terms of a lending agreement.